MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 still needs to specify baseDir for it to function.

-If a **post_broker** is set, **sender** checks if the clustername given by the **to** option if found in one of the message's destination clusters.
+If a **post_broker** is set, **sender** checks if the clustername given by the **to** option if found in one of the notification message's destination clusters.
-If not, the message is skipped.
+If not, the notification message is skipped.